wy1iu/sphereface/README.md

 - COCO loss: [paper](https://arxiv.org/pdf/1710.00870.pdf) and [code](https://github.com/sciencefans/coco_loss)
 - Angular Triplet Loss: [code](https://github.com/KaleidoZhouYN/Angular-Triplet-Loss)

+To evaluate the effectiveness of the angular margin learning method, you may consider to use the **angular Fisher score** proposed in [the Appendix E of our SphereFace Paper](http://wyliu.com/papers/LiuCVPR17v3.pdf).

 Disclaimer: Some of these methods may not necessarily be inspired by us, but we still list them due to its relevance and excellence.

 ### Contact